GENERAL CONTRACTUAL TERMS

 The Shipper has no obligation to obtain an insurance indemnity, to interrupt time-bar limitation periods or to direct expert activities save where charged with such activities by the Mandating Party in consideration for payments to be agreed on a case-by-case basis.

-If the Mandating Party requests cover for damage on behalf of third parties and the parties agree the compensation for loss and damage to be paid by D.B.
-Group, the Mandating Party will be obliged to assign all its rights to act against the insurer for the refund of the loss and damage to D.B.
+If the Mandating Party requests coverage for damage on behalf of third parties and D.B.
+Group agrees to manage, in the name and on behalf of the Mandating Party, the damage with its insurers, the Mandating Party will be obliged to assign, in writing, all its rights to act against the insurer for the refund of the loss and damage to D.B.
 Group.

 5. VALIDITY OF PRICES AND CONDITIONS